npr/metalogger/README.md

       log.loggers();
     ```

-1. `level`: name of the default theshold logging level.
+1. `level`: name of the default threshold logging level.
 If you
    skip this value or pass `null`, it will default to the value of the environmental variable NODE_LOGGER_LEVEL

     Current list of allowed level names can be retrieved by issuing: